 Consider the age of your home and the quality of the paneling before you make a decision.
 If you're still undecided and need some inspiration, browse photos of "painted wood paneling."
 You'll find plenty of examples that show you just how spectacular the final product can be.

-If you decide to paint over the wood paneling in your home make sure to follow these steps.
+If you do decide to paint over the wood paneling in your home, make sure to follow these steps.
 It may seem like cleaning, sanding, and priming are unnecessary, but paneling does require extra attention if you want the wall to look its best.

 Clean All the Moulding and Paneling

-Before attempting to do anything with your wood paneling be sure to clean it.
-A damp rag will get rid of most of the dust, dirt and cobwebs, but if there are layers of grime you’ll want to use a solution of TSP and water to get it all off.
-Never paint over a dirty surface as the paint won’t adhere and it will look just plain sloppy.
+Before attempting to do anything with your wood paneling, be sure to clean it.
+A damp rag will get rid of most of the dust, dirt, and cobwebs.

 Fill and Sand Cracks

 Note: Sanding is optional depending on the paneling and the type of paint you’re going to use.
-If you plan to use a primer the sanding may not be necessary.
+If you plan to use a primer, sanding may not be necessary.
 When in doubt, it's always a good idea to sand it.

 Paint the trim your desired color.
-It’s usually best to use a glossier finish than the walls, but it really comes down to personal preference.
+It’s usually best to use a glossier finish than you chose for the walls, but it really comes down to personal preference.